Wilmer-Hutchins High School: History

 In 2004 the school closed since a rainstorm damaged the roof and the district was unable to get the problem fixed in a timely manner.
 Mark Dent of The Dallas Morning News wrote that WHISD's "inability to pay for repairs exposed its financial deficits and ineptitude."
-In 2004 the WHISD school board voted to close Wilmer Hutchins High School.
-Students were moved January 2005.
+In 2004 the WHISD school board voted to close Wilmer Hutchins Performing Arts High School.
+Students were moved to Wilmer Hutchins High in January 2005.
 In 2005 WHISD closed.
 The Dallas Independent School District (DISD) took over WHISD's boundary.
 Wilmer-Hutchins High School closed, and the entire senior class of Wilmer-Hutchins High School attended South Oak Cliff High School.
 Ron Price, a member of the DISD board of trustees, preferred that the seniors attended Madison High School, but the WHISD seniors preferred South Oak Cliff since it was closer to their residences.
 In a telephone survey most seniors said that they would prefer staying together in one school rather than being divided across many schools based on the locations of their residences.
 The other high school classes were divided between South Oak Cliff, David W. Carter High School, A. Maceo Smith High School, and Franklin D. Roosevelt High School.
 The high school stayed closed for six years.
 When DISD took over WHISD schools in 2005, DISD was unable to use bond funds to renovate Wilmer Hutchins High, and would have had to have used its own general operating budget to do so.

 DISD planned to convert the former Wilmer Hutchins campus into a magnet school.
 In 2008 police, acting on a tip, entered the closed school building and found plants which they believed to be marijuana plants in a classroom.

 At the time of the district's closure, the WHHS campus (then only 22 years old) was in extreme disrepair.
 DISD heavily remodeled the WHHS campus, using funds from a $1.35 billion bond.
 The district completely renovated the auditorium, the career education building, and the interior.
 The school district enclosed the plaza entrance and added air conditioning and geothermal heating systems.